jonaslache/STACK-Response-File-Processor/README.md

 ## Version v0.3

-On 24th October 2024, version v0.3 of the Response File Processor has been released.
+On 24th October 2024, version v0.3 of the *STACK Response File Processor* has been released.
 The following changes have been made:

 1. Fixed issue [#3](https://github.com/jonaslache/STACK-Response-File-Processor/issues/3).
 1. For better clarity, a checkbox has been added that allows users to control the display of the text field for custom strings that the tool searches for (introduced in v0.2).
-1. Added sample CSV files (English and German) with which the "Resonse File Processor" can be tested.
+1. Added sample CSV files (English and German) with which the "Response File Processor" can be tested.
-1. Updated the docs.
+2. Updated the docs.

-For changes in older versions, please see the [development history](Development_history.md)
+For changes in older versions, please see the [development history](Development_history.md).

 ## About